super-linter/super-linter/docs/run-linter-locally.md

 ### Working with Git Worktrees

-Git worktrees allow you to have multiple working directories associated with a single git repository, which is useful for working on different branches simultaneously without switching contexts.
+Git worktrees allow you to have multiple working directories associated with a single Git repository, which is useful for working on different branches simultaneously without switching contexts.

-When running super-linter in a git worktree, you must mount both the worktree directory and the main git repository directory into the container.
-This is because worktrees store only the working files, while git metadata remains in the main repository's `.git` directory.
+When running super-linter in a Git worktree, you must mount both the worktree directory and the main Git repository directory into the container.
+This is because worktrees store only the working files, while Git metadata remains in the main repository's `.git` directory.

 #### Example Docker Command for Git Worktrees